Work progresses on new Taft Middle School

 The new middle school is set to open its doors to students in fall 2023, Crown Point Community School Corp.
 Superintendent Todd Terrill said.

-The Crown Point Community School Corp. held a ceremonial groundbreaking at the site Friday.
+The Crown Point Community School Corp. held a ceremonial groundbreaking recently at the site.

 A small group of students, school leaders and community members gathered to celebrate the start of construction projects throughout the district over the next three years.